-Saulsberry’s study analyzes the claims data of women with private insurance to determine the use of supplemental breast imaging and biopsies.
-She examined trends in the utilization of these supplementary tests in twelve states with breast density notification laws before and after the laws were passed.
+Saulsberry’s study analyzed the claims data of patients with private insurance to determine the use of supplemental breast imaging and biopsies.
+She examined trends in the utilization of these supplementary tests in 12 states with breast density notification laws before and after the laws were passed.

-The research showed that while both states with and without notification laws saw an increase in supplementary imaging and biopsies over time, the increase was larger in the states with such laws.
+The research showed that while states with and without notification laws saw an increase in supplementary imaging and biopsies over time, the increase was larger in the states with such laws.
 The differences in the increases in breast imaging and biopsies were as large as 3.3% and 0.8%, respectively, 18 months after the laws went to effect, compared to neighboring states without such laws.
-In states where the laws mandated insurance coverage for the supplementary tests, such as Connecticut, the increases were even greater.
+In Connecticut, where the law mandated insurance coverage for the supplementary tests, the increases were even greater.

-Breast density notification laws: The road travelled too hastily?
+Breast density notification laws: The road traveled too hastily?

-Increased rates of follow-up tests translate to higher costs to the patient and insurance providers because supplementary tests and biopsies are typically more expensive than a mammogram.
-Furthermore, evidence shows that such supplemental imaging tests are associated with false positives, unnecessary biopsies, and possible overdiagnosis.
-Breast ultrasound, the most popular option, only makes an additional 4.4 cancer detections out of 1000.
+Furthermore, evidence shows that supplemental imaging tests are associated with false positives, unnecessary biopsies and possible overdiagnosis.
+Breast ultrasound, the most popular option, only makes an additional 4.4 cancer detections out of 1,000.

 Given the higher costs and the lack of evidence on the health benefits of these supplemental tests for people with dense breasts, the assumption that breast density notification laws will improve cancer outcomes is a tenuous one.
 Currently, there is no solid evidence for the value of supplementary tests and biopsies for people with dense breasts.
 Nevertheless, Saulsberry’s study indicates that breast density notification laws may have substantial effects on patient care.